-Secretary HILLARY CLINTON (Department of State): If you believe that the freedoms and opportunities that we speak about as universal should not be shared by your own people - men and women equally - or if you do not desire to help your own people work and live with dignity, you are on the wrong side of history and time will prove that.
+HILLARY CLINTON: If you believe that the freedoms and opportunities that we speak about as universal should not be shared by your own people - men and women equally - or if you do not desire to help your own people work and live with dignity, you are on the wrong side of history and time will prove that.

 KELEMEN: Diplomats did clap and laugh at a few moments when the lights when out and Clinton kept going, and when she pointed out that there are still too many leaders in Africa who think democracy means one election, one time.
 But they were fairly silent when she appealed to them to break with Libyan leader Moammar Gadhafi.

 CLINTON: I urge all African states to call for a genuine ceasefire and to call for Gadhafi to step aside.
 I also urge you to suspend the operations of Gadhafi's embassies in your countries, to expel pro-Gadhafi diplomats and to increase contact and support for the transitional national council.

 KELEMEN: That's the rebel government trying to oust Gadhafi.
 As Clinton herself pointed out, there are strong disagreements over how to deal with Gadhafi, who over the years has bankrolled the African Union and supported many member countries, even paying their AU and United Nations membership dues.

 CLINTON: Your words and your actions could make the difference in bringing this situation to finally close.

 KELEMEN: Michele Kelemen, NPR News, Addis Ababa, Ethiopia.